Michal-Swi/C-TODO/README.md

 # C-TODO
-C-TODO is a TODO list written in C++, supporting multi-level headers and soon commands, that are supposed to make it easier to use.
+C-TODO is a TODO list written in C++, supporting multi-level headers and soon bash commands, that are supposed to make it easier to use.
 Every header supports three levels of completion - [ ], [-] and [X].
+There is normal mode, that listens to commands and edit mode, that lets you freerly edit every header.
 ![example](example.png)

 ## Installation